Semi-analytic construction of global transfers between quasi-periodic orbits in the spatial R3BP: Arnold diffusion

 To see this, note that the smallest oscillations in Figure~\ref{fig:check_FourierTaylor_N4_M5} happen for the action level $I=1$.
-Zooming in that action level (Figure~\ref{fig:check_FourierTaylor_I_1}), it is clear that the oscillation is bigger than 0.2, say.
-Alternatively, approximate the image of $I=1$ by the truncated Fourier-Taylor series consisting of the dominant coefficients
+Zooming in that action level (Figure~\ref{fig:check_FourierTaylor_I_1}), it is clear that the oscillation is bigger than $\rho_2=0.2$.
+Alternatively, approximate the image of $I=1$ by the truncated Fourier-\AB{Polynomial interpolation} consisting of the dominant coefficients

 where $\tilde{a}_1^{(2)} = 0.178180$ and $\tilde{b}_1^{(2)} = -0.097275$ (See Table~\ref{tab:dd}).
 This function has oscillations of size twice its amplitude $\sqrt{\left(\tilde{a}_1^{(2)}\right)^2 + \left(\tilde{b}_1^{(2)}\right)^2} = 0.203003$.